 - The Canadian Museum for Human Rights is Canada’s newest museum and the only one in the world dedicated to human rights.
 Entrance is free every first Wednesdays of the month from 4-8 pm, except in the summer.

-- Trace the fascinating history of Manitoba’s electricity at the Manitoba Electrical Museum.
+- Trace the fascinating history of Manitoba’s electricity at the Manitoba Electrical Museum & Education Centre.
+Admission is $3 per person (children 5 and below enter for free).

 - Check out 13 aircrafts that tell the story of military flights in Canada at the Air Force Heritage Park and Museum.

-- The Police Museum offers an interesting peek into Winnipeg’s criminal history.
+- The Winnipeg Police Museum offers an interesting peek into the city’s criminal history.

 - History buffs will marvel at photographs, original documents, and artifacts from Holocaust survivors and their families at the Jewish Heritage Centre.

-- The Ukranian Cultural and Education Centre is the largest Ukrainian cultural centre of its kind and celebrates the country’s rich culture.
+- The Ukranian Cultural and Education Centre (Oseredok) is the largest Ukrainian cultural centre of its kind.
+It celebrates the remarkable achievements and legacy of the Ukrainian Canadian community in Canada.
 It has a library, art gallery, archives, and a boutique.

 - Tour the Royal Canadian Mint, where 55 billion coins have been produced for more than 75 countries around the world.
-Entrance is $6 and $4.50 on weekends for adults; $3 and $2.25 for kids (free for infants 4 & under).
+Check entrance fees here: Visit the Mint.

 Immerse in Canadian culture while celebrating and having fun: